OlympusDAO/olympus-frontend/README.md

 git commit
 ```

+## ESLint
+We use ESLint to find/automatically fix problems.
+- react-app and react-hooks/recommended are important with react stuff.
+- @typescript-eslint/recommended and @typescript-eslint/eslint-recommended as recommended defaults.
+- unused-imports to automatically remove unused imports.
+- simple-import-sort to automatically sort imports alphabetically.
+This is opinionated, but useful because it helps avoid merge conflicts with imports (and who doesn't like neat alphabetically sorted imports anyway).
+- @typescript-eslint/explicit-function-return-type and @typescript-eslint/explicit-module-boundary-types are turned off to prioritise inferred return types over explicit return types.
+This is opinionated, but often times the inference Typescript makes is good enough, and sometimes help prevents type mismatches that are a pain to debug.
+- @typescript-eslint/ban-ts-comment and @typescript-eslint/ban-ts-ignore are also turned off.
+This could possibly be temporary, but the ability to use @ts-ignore-like directives is certainly handy as an escape hatch as we encounter errors during the migration to TS.

 ## 🚀 Deployment

 Auto deployed on [Fleek.co](http://fleek.co/) fronted by [Cloudflare](https://www.cloudflare.com/).
 Since it is hosted via IPFS there is no running "server" component and we don't have server sided business logic.
 Users are served an `index.html` and javascript to run our applications.